CodeFromAnywhere/actionschema-homepage/public/pitchdeck/index.md

 # Our Mission

-"As accessible as Zapier, as scalable as the product you’d get from a software development startup studio"
+> "As accessible as Zapier, as scalable as the product you’d get from a software development startup studio"

-# Go-to-Market
+# Traction

 **2023**: